fregu856/papers/README.md

 - `Nature Medicine, 2018`
 -  [ML for Medicine/Healthcare], [Computational Pathology]
 ```
-Quite well-written an fairly interesting paper.
+Quite well-written and fairly interesting paper.
 I quite liked the introduction, it gives some good background.
 The ML-related things are simple and described well.
 The second half of the Results section contains a lot of medical details which I'm unable to properly understand/appreciate.
 ```

 ##### [23-12-15] [paper331]